Understand and Overcome Dependency and Underfunctionning

 Underfunctioning typically develops when:

-• Someone else always stepped in, making self-reliance unnecessary
+Someone else always stepped in, making self-reliance feel unnecessary

-While underfunctioning may have once helped you feel safe or accepted, it no longer serves you in creating a strong, fulfilling life.
-It keeps you stuck in a passive role, waiting for others to lead instead of stepping into your own power.
+And while underfunctioning may have once helped you feel safe or accepted, it keeps you in a passive role, waiting for others to lead rather than stepping into your own authority and capability.

 The Hidden Costs of Underfunctioning & Dependency